DiSSCo/openDS/harmonisation/specimen/taxonomicTerms.md

 ### ABCDEFG
 For ABCD(EFG) we use a similar approach as DWC, only there is no core file.
-A specimen in ABCD can have multiple identification, where `preferredFlag` is used to indicate if the identification is accepted.
+A specimen in ABCD can have multiple identifications, where `preferredFlag` is used to indicate if the identification is accepted.
-To determine which identification to use we go over all the identifications.
+To determine which identification to use, we go over all the identifications.
 If no preferredFlag has been set, we will use the first identification we encounter.
 If a preferredFlag has been set, we use the identification where the flag has been set to `true`.
 It is possible that all preferredFlag have been set to `false`, in this case we won't set the taxonomic identification.